Murder of Jong-Ok Shin: Investigation

-The investigation was led by Detective Superintendent Pete Jackson of Dorset Police.
+The investigation was led by Detective Superintendent Pete Jackson of Dorset Police, who was assisted by the main investigating officers DS 391 Kevin Connolly and DC 694 Mark Prince.
 More than 300 officers took part in the inquiry, which was coordinated from an incident room at Bournemouth police station.

-Police quickly ruled out robbery or sexual assault as motives after finding Shin's handbag and phone near her body.
-They established that she had been stabbed from behind with a single-edged knife that was never recovered.
+Police ruled out robbery or sexual assault as motives, as Shin's handbag and phone were near her body.
+They established that she had been stabbed from behind with a single-edged knife 15 cm long with a curved tip that was never recovered.

-Early enquiries

 Initial attention focused on individuals known to Shin, including a former boyfriend who was arrested and later released without charge.
-Witnesses described hearing an argument near the scene and a vehicle making a U-turn shortly after the attack, but no reliable forensic or CCTV evidence identified a suspect.
+Witnesses described hearing an argument near the scene between the victim and a man with a foreign accent and a vehicle making a U-turn shortly after the attack (which was later attributed to a neighbour), but there was no forensic or CCTV evidence available to identify a suspect.

-Appeals and public response

-Dorset Police conducted repeated appeals for information in Bournemouth’s nightlife areas and offered reassurance to foreign students after the killing attracted attention from the South Korean Embassy.
+Dorset Police conducted extensive appeals for information in Bournemouth’s nightlife areas and offered reassurance to foreign students after the killing attracted attention from the South Korean Embassy.
 Shin’s parents travelled to the United Kingdom and joined detectives at a press conference to appeal for witnesses.

-Reward and continuing inquiry

 In mid-August 2002, the non-profit Crimestoppers offered a £10,000 reward for information leading to the killer’s arrest.
-Despite extensive forensic work and hundreds of witness interviews, no direct link to a suspect was established during the first months of the investigation.
+Despite extensive forensic and investigative work, no direct link to a suspect was established during the first weeks of the investigation.
 The inquiry later expanded to consider local drug users and transient offenders in the Bournemouth area.

-Post-mortem and inquest

-A Home Office pathologist concluded that Shin had been stabbed three times in the back with considerable force, fracturing ribs and causing fatal internal bleeding.
-She had no defensive injuries, indicating a surprise attack from behind.
-The inquest opened on 24 July 2002 at Bournemouth Coroners Court and was adjourned pending the outcome of the criminal proceedings.